WildCodeSchool/2022-07-EN-Berlin-Remote1-Project3Planning/README.md

 ## User roles

-User roles are defined as a sets of distinct user permissions.
+A person can only make use of the fullstack application by having a user account, which assigns the "user" (i.e. person in charge of the account) to a specific "user role".

+Technically speaking, a _user role_ is a collection of user permissions on the app.

-Some examples of user permissions are:
+Some examples of permissions are:
-- _The permission to_ create a new de-cluttering case
+- _The permission to_ create a new de-cluttering case in the app
-- _The permission to_ assign an existing de-cluttering case to an inspector
+- _The permission to_ assign an existing de-cluttering case to a user in the app
-- _The permission to_ reject a case that had been assigned to the user by another user
+- _The permission to_ reject a case that had been assigned to the user by another user in the app

+> _Note that when decribing permissions, it is important to maintain a role-agnostic wording_ (e.g. the user, another user, etc.).
+>
+> This way, the permissions _remain independent from the user roles,_ allowing us to change the mapping between the two as needed in response to change in the user requirements.

 ### Role descriptions